aminography/RedirectGlide/README.md

 ### Custom maximum redirection count:

-You can set the maximum redirection count as you prefer by wrapping the image `URL` with an instance of `RedirectGlideUrl`.
+You can set prefered maximum redirection count by wrapping the image `URL` with an instance of `RedirectGlideUrl`.

 ```java
 GlideApp.with(getApplicationContext())